AdobeDocs/document-cloud-learn.en/help/acrobat/accessibility-series/create-accessible-from-word.md

 Learn how to create an accessible PDF file from Microsoft Word.
 Starting with a well-structured Word file can make a world of difference when creating an accessible PDF.

 >[!VIDEO](https://video.tv.adobe.com/v/3471614?quality=12&learn=on&hidetitle=true)

+>[!TIP]
+>
+>This video is part of the playlist [PDF Accessibility series](https://experienceleague.adobe.com/en/playlists/acrobat-pdf-accessibility) that is available for free on Experience League!